stanford-policylab/opp/py/data_readme_template.md

   (e.g., probable cause vs. consent).
 ConsentSearchAccepted gives us information on search type for a small fraction of searches.
 - There is a two-week period in October 2012 and a two-week period in November 2013 when no stops are recorded.
-Dates are sparse in 2009–2010.
+Dates are sparse in 2009–2010 (and even up until mid-2011).
 - We also received a file with partial data on traffic stops pre-2009; this is not included in the cleaned dataset.
 - Some contraband information is available and so we define a contraband_found